jenbird/jennifersmithuk/README.md

 ### Hi there 👋

-:computer: I’m currently working:
+:computer: I’m currently working on:

-- On a platform for [Signalise Co-op](https://signalise.coop), a co-operative of interpreters and Deaf people, co-creating a platform to enable organisations to book sign language interpreters.
+- A platform for [Signalise Co-op](https://signalise.coop), a co-operative of interpreters and Deaf people, co-creating a platform to enable organisations to book sign language interpreters.

 - I also work on small to medium business websites.
-My portfolio is seriously out of date and I'm sure one day I will find time to update it.
+My portfolio is seriously out of date and I'm sure one day I'll find time to update it :grinning:

 🌱 I’m currently honing my JavaScript and React.js skills